 See more »

 Practically all of the actors in the film, with the exception of those who play the Captain of the Guard and the soldiers of the Spanish Inquisition respectively, play dual or triple roles, but only five of them are actually listed in the credits as having done so.
-All of the other actors are listed as if they only played one role in the film.
+All of the other actors are listed as if they only played one role in the film, as the prisoners generally aren't given names.
 See more »

 Was this review helpful to you?